brentjens/lofar-obs-xml/README.txt

 - "Her A"  / her: LST 14:00--20:00
 - "Cyg A"  / cyg: LST 16:00--24:00

+If no source is specified, the program chooses the source that is closest to the meridian at transit.

 Options:
--o / --output    Specify output directory.
-Default is the current
+-o / --output    Name of the output file.
+Default is
-                 directory.
+                 lofar-validation-yyyymmdd-hhmmss.xml

 -d / --duration  Duration of individual observations in
                  seconds.
-Default is 300.
+Default is 180.

--i / --interval  Interval between observations in seconds.
+-g / --gap       Gap between observations in seconds.
 Default
-                 is 90.
+                 is 180.

+-s / --stations  Station set.
+One of: superterp, core, remote, nl,
+                 europe, all.
+Default is nl.

+-i / --include   Comma separated list of station names to add to
+                 station set.

+-e / --exclude   Comma separated list of stations to exlude from
+                 station set.

+-w / --wait      Number of seconds to wait before the first observation
+                 must begin.
+Default is 720 seconds.

 -h / --help      Display manual.